Bloomberg News: 2024 Russian prisoner exchange

 While the 2024 Russian prisoner exchange was still in progress, Bloomberg News broke a news embargo by reporting information provided by the White House.
-Other publications, including the Wall Street Journal, criticized Bloomberg for breaking the embargo, potentially jeopardizing the exchange, and for a Bloomberg editor's apparent boasting for being the one to first publish a breaking news story.
+Other publications, including the Wall Street Journal, criticized Bloomberg for breaking the embargo, potentially jeopardizing the exchange, and for a Bloomberg editor's apparent boasting about being the one to first publish a breaking news story.

 Bloomberg Businessweek

 Bloomberg L.P. bought weekly business magazine Businessweek from McGraw-Hill in 2009.
 The company acquired the magazine to attract general business to its media audience composed primarily of terminal subscribers.
 Following the acquisition, Businessweek was renamed Bloomberg Businessweek.
 Bloomberg Businessweek became a part of Bloomberg News after the acquisition from Bloomberg L.P.

 Bloomberg Television

 Bloomberg Television is a 24-hour financial news television network.
 It was introduced in 1994 as a subscription service transmitted on satellite television provider DirecTV, 13 hours a day, 7 days a week.
 In 1995, the network entered the cable television market and by 2000, Bloomberg's 24-hour news programming was being aired to 200 million households.
 Justin Smith is CEO of the Bloomberg Media Group which includes Bloomberg Radio, Bloomberg Television and mobile, online and advertising-supported components of Bloomberg's media offerings.